syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 * `Relative Positioning`: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowRelativeToView.html) to display the SfPopupLayout at any of the 8 positions relative to the specified view.
 * `Absolute relative positioning`: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition,x position,y position)](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~ShowRelativeToView(View,RelativePosition,Double,Double).html) to display the SfPopupLayout at an absolute x,y coordinate from the relative position of the specified view.

-More information for pop-up positioning is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-positioning).
+More information for popup positioning is in this [link](https://help.syncfusion.com/xamarin/sfpopuplayout/popup-positioning).

 ## Customizing layouts